Azalea Lace Bug Control

-The leaves on this azalea stayed a healthy green in 2012 and 2013.
-The difference was a single spray each June with Bayer's Complete Insect Control, containing Cyfluthrin and Imidacloprid.
-Cyfluthrin is a synthetic pyrethroid which acts quickly and controls many different kinds of insects.
-Imidacloprid is a long lasting neonicotinoid insecticide which protects the plant for the rest of the summer.
+A single Lacebugs spray in June with imidacloprid will quickly kill the lace bugs and protect the plants for the rest of the summer.
 It is also systemic which means it will absorb into the plant and move around to protect the undersides of leaves which did not get sprayed.
 It is most effective if sprayed when lace bugs first appear in late May or early June.
 However, it is toxic to bees, so it cannot be sprayed until plants are finished blooming.
-Sometimes I pull the last of the flowers off of the late blooming rhodies so I can spray all the rhodies and azaleas at the same time.
+Sometimes I pull the last of the flowers off of the late blooming rhododendrons so I can spray all the rhododendrons and azaleas at the same time.

-Unfortunately, Imidacloprid and Cyfluthrin are also toxic to beneficial insects which are natural predators of lace bugs: assassin bugs, lacewing larvae, ladybird beetles, pirate bugs and predaceous mites.
+Unfortunately, imidacloprid is also toxic to beneficial insects which are natural predators of lace bugs: assassin bugs, lacewing larvae, ladybird beetles, pirate bugs and predaceous mites.
 These help limit the numbers of lace bugs, but they will not eliminate them.

-Instead of spraying the leaves, another option is to drench the soil around the base of the azaleas and rhodies with a stronger mixture of imidacloprid.
-This soil drench has to be applied in early April because it takes several weeks to absorb into the plants.
-The big advantage of soil drenching is that all of the plant is protected from harmful insects but there much less effect on bees and beneficial insects.
+Instead of spraying the leaves, another option is to drench the soil around the base of the azaleas and rhododendrons with a stronger mixture of imidacloprid such as Monterey Once a Year Insect Control.
+This soil drench has to be applied in early May because it takes several weeks to absorb into the plants.
+The big advantage of soil drenching is that all of the plant is protected from harmful insects but there is much less effect on bees and beneficial insects.

-The ideal solution for lace bug damage is to remove heavily damaged plants and replace them with azaleas and rhodies which are resistant to lace bugs.
+The ideal solution for lace bug damage is to remove heavily damaged plants and replace them with azaleas and rhododendrons which are resistant to lace bugs.
 Unfortunately, I found lace bug damage on every variety of azalea and rhododendron, but some varieties were much less likely to have damage than others.
-The worst damage on rhodies was found on Chinoides, Cilipinense, PJM, Scarlet Wonder, Unique and Vulcan.
+The worst damage on rhododendrons I found was on Chinoides, Cilipinense, PJM, Scarlet Wonder, Unique and Vulcan.
 The least damage was on Anah Kruschke, Daphnoides, Jean Marie and Ramapo.
-I have some in my yard which have never been treated.
-So far, the damage is light and acceptable.
-Of the azaleas, Flame Creeper, Delaware Valley, Hahn's Red, Hino Crimson, Macrantha and Rosebud had the least damage.
+I had some in my yard which had never been treated and the damage was light and acceptable.
+Of the azaleas, Delaware Valley, Flame Creeper, Hahn's Red, Hino Crimson, Macrantha and Rosebud had the least damage.
 There were other varieties with little damage, but I could not positively identify them.

 Home Page